Remove the back cover.

 3 - intermediate reverse gear,

-Pic.
-181. Removing the reverse gear shaft.
+Fig. 181.
+Removing the reverse intermediate gear shaft.

 1 - intermediate reverse gear,

-2 - reverse drive gear,
+2 - reverse drive pinion,

 3 - nut.

-In gearboxes with a reverse synchronizer, when removing the intermediate gear shaft, it is necessary to firmly hold the gear and synchronizer.
+In gearboxes with reverse synchronizer, when removing the intermediate gear shaft, it is necessary to firmly hold the gear and synchronizer.

 When installing, do the following:

-In gearboxes with a reverse gear synchronizer, install the reverse intermediate gear together with the synchronizer so that the protrusions on the synchronizer ring and holder are directed towards the intermediate shaft bearing.
+In gearboxes with a reverse synchronizer, install the reverse intermediate gear together with the synchronizer so that the protrusions on the synchronizer ring and holder are directed towards the intermediate shaft bearing.